155th Air Refueling Wing: History

-Established on 1 July 1960, by the Nebraska Air National Guard as an expansion of the 173d Fighter-Interceptor Squadron, increased staffing was authorized by the National Guard Bureau to about 900 people. the 173d FIS had won the coveted Spaatz Trophy, as the Guard's finest flying unit in 1963, following second and third-place finishes in 1961 and 1962 respectively.
-In 1962, 1963 and 1964 the unit won its second, third and fourth Winston P. Wilson Trophies.
+Established on 1 June 1960 as the 155th Fighter Group by the Nebraska Air National Guard as an expansion of the 173rd Fighter-Interceptor Squadron.
+The 173rd FIS had won the coveted Spaatz Trophy as the Guard's finest flying unit in 1963, following second and third-place finishes in 1961 and 1962 respectively.
+In 1962, 1963, and 1964 the unit won its second, third and fourth Winston P. Wilson Trophies.

-In May 1964 the mission of the Nebraska Air Guard changed from air defense to tactical reconnaissance using the RF-84 Thunderflash aircraft.
-The 173rd became the 173rd Tactical Reconnaissance Squadron and the 155th Fighter Group became the 155th Tactical Reconnaissance Group.
+In May 1964, the mission of the Nebraska Air Guard was changed from air defense to tactical reconnaissance using the RF-84 Thunderflash aircraft; the 173rd became the 173rd Tactical Reconnaissance Squadron and the 155th Fighter Group became the 155th Tactical Reconnaissance Group.
 The first RF-4C Phantom II came to Lincoln in November 1971.
 In 1972 the unit began its conversion to the RF-4C from the RF-84F.

-In April 1992 the unit was directed to convert to the KC-135R Stratotanker mission when the U.S. Air Force decided to begin retiring the last of the F-4 Phantom II aircraft.
+In April 1992 the unit was directed to convert to the KC-135R Stratotanker when the U.S. Air Force decided to begin retiring the last of the F-4 Phantom II aircraft.
 The conversion to the aerial refueling mission began in September 1993 with the arrival of the first KC-135R tanker.
-On 1 Oct.
-1995, the unit was re-designated as the 155th Air Refueling Wing after achieving initial operational capability in the refueling mission three months early.
+On 1 October 1995, the unit was re-designated as the 155th Air Refueling Wing after achieving initial operational capability in the refueling mission three months early.

 In April 1999, the unit flew its first combat missions.
 It was the first Air Guard tanker unit to be tasked with supporting Operation Allied Force, the NATO bombing campaign of Serbia and Kosovo.
 The unit successfully deployed two aircraft and more than 80 personnel to Germany in less than three days and soon became the lead unit for all American tanker operations from its German air base.